wilsonwid/tp/docs/UserGuide.md

 * The application is only able to work properly using ASCII characters (i.e., standard characters found on an English keyboard).
 The use of other character sets is currently unsupported.

+* All commands are case-sensitive.
+As an example, listing contacts requires the `list` command (with all lowercase characters).
+Variants such as `LIST` or `List` will not be accepted by the application.

 </box>

 Click [here](#student-contact-manager-user-guide) to go back to the top of this user guide.